 - 5 Is it efficient to use Submarine Cables for data transmission?

-- 8 Other Components of Internet-
+- 8 Other Components of the Internet-

 - 9 Who owns the internet?